StewAlexander-com/NetVendor/TUTORIAL.md

 ### Design Philosophy

-NetVendor was designed with several key principles:
+ShadowVendor was designed with several key principles:

 1. **Vendor-Agnostic Parsing**: Network devices from different manufacturers output data in different formats.
-NetVendor uses pattern matching and heuristics rather than rigid format requirements, making it flexible and robust.
+ShadowVendor uses pattern matching and heuristics rather than rigid format requirements, making it flexible and robust.

 2. **Offline-First Architecture**: The tool prioritizes local caching and can operate entirely offline.
 This is critical for air-gapped networks and ensures consistent, fast results.